I

 at a little loch not far from my original target, the youth hostel of

-warden, Harry, if I'm not mistaken, remotely hidden underneath
+Harry, if I'm not mistaken, remotely hidden

-visiting any more.
+worth visiting any more.

 *

-one night in that poor village of Crianlarich I make my way further
+After one night in that poor village of Crianlarich I make my way further

+west.
 After following the

 Strath Fillan road for a few miles I turn

-the left to walk uphill through the woods. «Woods» means something
+to the left to walk uphill through the woods. «Woods» means something

 else in Scotland compared to Germany as the trees are widely spread.
 I